opsdroid/opsdroid/docs/connectors/rocketchat.md

 ```

 In this example, I was using my own account to interact with opsdroid through Rocket.Chat, so you can see that
-even thought opsdroid replied to "hi", the actual username shown was mine - this happens because I used my personal
+even though opsdroid replied to "hi", the actual username shown was mine - this happens because I used my personal
 access token to test the connection.

 This will also give you the possibility to just use a single account and interact with opsdroid through the chat service